U.S. life expectancy falls for second straight year — as drug overdoses soar

 “The new report shows the decline in life expectancy occurred despite an overall decline in U.S. mortality,” the statement added.

-Life expectancy is affected by mortality rates, but other factors influence mortality rates, including the age of the overall population.
-So sometimes life expectancy can go down even if mortality also falls.
+Life expectancy is affected by mortality rates, but life expectancy calculations are forward-looking projections, while mortality rates are based on current factors.

 The death rate from drug overdoses rose 18 percent a year from 2014 to 2016, the team reported.
 In 1999, 6.1 per 100,000 people died from drug overdoses.
 That rate rose to 19.8 per 100,000 in 2016.